neurobagel/documentation/docs/infrastructure.md

     1. Set the password of the default `admin` superuser and enable password-based access to databases

-        ??? info "More info"
+        ??? info "Details"

             When you first launch the graph server, a default `admin` user with superuser privilege will automatically be created for you.
             This `admin` user is meant to create other database users and modify their permissions.
             (For more information, see the [official GraphDB documentation](https://graphdb.ontotext.com/documentation/10.0/devhub/rest-api/curl-commands.html#security-management).)

-        ??? example "Doing this manually using `curl`"
+        ??? example "Doing this manually with `curl`"

             First, change the password for the admin user that has been automatically created by GraphDB: